Top female building apprentice urges others to give it a go

 “Shop around because you don’t have to go for the first person you find.
 Take your time, don’t rush into it, and find the right person to work for and the opportunities will arise”, she said.

-After working for Sloan Annand Builders for two and a half years, Nielson was moving on to bigger building opportunities this week in Wānaka.
+After working for Sloan Annand Builders for two and a half years, Nielsen is moving on to bigger building opportunities this week in Wānaka.

 Her biggest dream is to build her own house one day and to get into renovations of old historic villas.